-A recent article of mine, "Israel and the Temple Mount's Five Muslim Rivals," analyzed the "intricate, consequential struggle" over the sanctity between the Palestinian Authority, the Hashemite Kingdom of Jordan, the Kingdom of Saudi Arabia, the Republic of Turkey, and the Kingdom of Morocco.
-The weblog entry updates the story, as needed.
+An article of mine today, "Israel and the Temple Mount's Five Muslim Rivals," analyzed the "intricate, consequential struggle" over the sanctity between the Palestinian Authority, the Hashemite Kingdom of Jordan, the Kingdom of Saudi Arabia, the Republic of Turkey, and the Kingdom of Morocco.
+The weblog entry updates the story, as needed, starting with an addendum.
+(February 7, 2021)

-Six Muslim rivals?
+Feb.
+23, 2021 update: Six Muslim rivals?
 Algerian television claims tens of thousands properties in Jerusalem, including the Western Wall, belong to the Algerian waqfs.
-(February 23, 2021)

 Mar.
 1, 2021 update: Nadav Shragai provides more details on Erdoğan's campaign for Jerusalem.
 Comments: (1) Contrary to what Shragai asserts, the whole Diyanet was not renamed, just a division within it.
 (2) I am puzzling how tourists can retake Jerusalem.